 This section could be strengthened by stressing that the COVID-19 pandemic has struck a planet that was already torn by many crises.
 The management and recovery phases of a crisis provide a unique opportunity for reform, innovative thinking and transformation (see A/HRC/47/38, para 73).
 The lives of indigenous women have been shaped by histories of oppression, enslavement, exclusion, racial discrimination, forced assimilation and apartheid, linked to conquest and colonization, as well as systematic violence and disregard for their culture, spirituality and traditions, and, as a result, have been subjected to a “persistent state of crisis”.
 Many have been systematically subjected to reproductive violence, including forced pregnancy and sterilization, while others have been separated from their children ( para.
 63).
 During the COVID-19 pandemic, delivery of a broad range of essential sexual and reproductive health services and goods has been suspended or postponed, including: contraceptive information and services; safe abortion services and post-abortion care; mammograms, cervical cancer detection and testing and treatment for HIV and other sexually transmitted infections (para.
 26).

-Paragraph 79 should specifically mention abortion services which are particularly time-sensitive in the following sentence: “Home confinement measures led to increased reporting of domestic violence acts and other forms of violence, and a severe reduction in shelters, courts, sexual and reproductive health, and other needed services for victims”.
+Paragraph 79 should specifically mention abortion services which are particularly time-sensitive in the following sentence: “Home confinement measures led to increased reporting of domestic violence acts and other forms of violence, and a severe reduction in shelters, courts, sexual and reproductive health services, including abortion care, and other needed services for victims”.
 As stressed in the Working Group, WHO has called for the relaxation of certain requirements and the reduction of barriers during COVID-19 in order to avoid delays in acquiring access to certain essential sexual and reproductive health goods and services, including contraceptives and safe abortion and post-abortion care.
 A promising practice by some States has been the expansion of access to self-managed medical abortion, including through telemedicine.
 The Working Group notes that community-based midwifery can play a crucial role in responding to sexual and reproductive health needs during a crisis, supplementing scarce human resources and ensuring service coverage, in particular in remote areas, while allowing for an intercultural approach to care, which is a crucial component of acceptable and good quality care in certain communities (para.
 29).
 Situations of crisis may be exploited to restrict access for women and girls to certain reproductive health services.
 During the COVID-19 pandemic, a number of countries restricted access to abortion services and suspended the operations of mobile outreach teams providing contraceptive services to rural and marginalized communities, by deeming them non-essential, and further rollbacks of existing laws and policies have been attempted (para.53)

 The Working Group on discrimination against women and girls appreciates this opportunity to contribute to this powerful work of standard-setting which represents a renewed opportunity to mutually reinforce our work.
 We remain at the Committee’s disposal to provide further inputs and look forward to strengthening future collaboration.